ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 ----------

-Imagine you have a computer running a standard, proprietary operating system.

-On it, you use a proprietary spreadsheet program.
+Lets say you use a proprietary spreadsheet program.
 You find that there are features in it that *almost, but not quite* do what you want.

-What can you do about this?
+What can you do?
 You can file a feature request to the company that makes it and hope they listen, but for the likes of Apple and Microsoft chances are they won't and there is nothing you can do.

 Let's say you are also running an open-source program for image manipulation.
 You again find that some of its features are subtly